-\ Tertio Henrici Sexti, Cape I. An.
-Dom.
+Tertio Henrici Sexti, Chap.
+I. An Dom.
 1425.
 Title.
-Masons shall not consederate themselves in Chapters and Congre-
+Masons shall not confederate themselves in Chapters and Congregations.

-Where he by yearly Congregations and Confederacies, made by the Masons in their General Assemblies, the good Course and Effect of the Statutes for Labourers be openly violated and broken, in Subversion of the Law, and to the great Damage of all the Commons, our said Sovereign Lord the King, willing in this Case to provide a Remedy, by the Advice and Assemt aforestid, and at the special Request of the Commons, bath ordained and established, that such Chapters and Congregations shall not be bereaster bolden; and if any such be made, they that cause such Chapters and Congregations to be assembled and holden, if they thereof be convict, shall be judged for Felons, and that the other Masons that come to such Chapters and Congregations be punished by Imprisonment of their Bodies, and make Fine and Ransome at the King's Will.
+"WHEREAS by yearly Congregations and Confederacies, made by the Masons in their General Assemblies, the good Course & Effect of the Statutes for Labourers be openly violated and broken, in Subversion of the Law, and to the great Damage of all the Commons, our said Sovereign Lord the King, willing in this Case to provide a Remedy, by the Advice and Assent aforesaid, and at the special Request